xeokit/sdk/WHITEPAPER.md

 | **DataModelParams** (round-trippable JSON)            |   ✓    |   ✓    | `formats/datamodel`  |

 The four drawing formats share a common ingest pattern: each parser walks the source and emits geometry into a `SceneModel` — strokes as line meshes bucketed by `(colour, lineWidth, dash)`, fills as triangle meshes via earcut, text rasterised to textured quads.
 PDF additionally lays multi-page documents out per `PDFLoadOptions.layout` (`"row"`, `"column"`, `"grid"`, `"stack"`).
 They sit alongside the 3D BIM loaders so an AECO viewer can drop a 2D plan sheet into the same scene as the model it documents.
 DWG and DXF share their entire SceneModel-emit pipeline (DXF parses to the same `DWGDocument` shape and hands off to `dwg.emit`); libredwg-web is GPL-3.0, which apps shipping the DWG loader must honour.

+3D Tiles is import-only and comes in two modes.
+A **static one-shot import** loads the selected tiles in a single pass: `b3dm` / `pnts` / `i3dm` / `cmpt` and bare glTF / GLB content, external tilesets, implicit tiling (1.1 `.subtree`, QUADTREE and OCTREE), Draco-compressed geometry, and tileset-level plus per-feature `EXT_structural_metadata` mapped to the DataModel.
+A glTF mesh whose `EXT_mesh_features` feature ids are a per-vertex attribute bound to a property table is split into one SceneObject per feature, each sharing its id with the feature's DataObject so a picked feature resolves to its metadata.
+For datasets too large to load whole, `formats/threedtiles/streaming` (`TilesetStreamer`) streams tiles by camera: each camera change selects tiles by screen-space error, frustum-culls those outside the view, and loads / unloads per-tile SceneModels so the scene holds exactly the visible set — for explicit and implicit (lazy `.subtree` expansion) tile trees, a perspective camera, and `box` / `sphere` / `region` (geodetic → ECEF) bounding volumes.
+Out of scope: export, KTX2 / Basis textures (the renderer has no compressed-texture path), and feature-id textures.

 Conversion pipelines: